usmansbk/blog-draft/markdowns/redux.md

     todos: [],
     goals: [],
 };
+let counter = 0; // Just a useless variable
 ```

 The `state` variable is called a **State Tree**.
 A state tree is an object that stores all our application data.

+There should be only one State Tree in an application -- A single centralized place to contain the global state in our application.

 ## Store